8base/Tutorials/infinite-scroll-pagination-component-using-graphql-and-vuejs/READme.md

 Before we jump into building an infinite scroll component, let's answer one question. *Why is infinite scroll – or pagination in general – useful?*

 Imagine that you're working on a popular news app.
-There are 10,000's of articles in the archives and dozens being published everyday.
+There are 10,000's of articles in the archives and dozens being published every day.
 The news feed in your app sorts articles by publishing date so that the newest appear first.
 However, sorted or not, if the feed loads **ALL** articles every time a user opens their app, the **infinite scroll feed would instead be an infinite load feed** and everyone would be sad.

 This is where pagination, in its various forms, comes to save the day.
 Instead of your feed loading **ALL** of the news, it's able to quickly request – for example – the 25 most recent articles.
 Then when the user requests more news the feed will fetch articles 26 through 50 and so on.
-This makes sure that response times are quick and there is never too much data being needlessly transfered.
+This makes sure that response times are quick and there is never too much data being needlessly transferred.

 *Rather just play with the code yourself? it's live on CodeSandbox!
 Feel free to check it out.*